aphelyon/Voting-Process/process.md

 Given voter's information, they must enter in the voter's first name, last name, and street address into the appropriate fields.

 After they hit submit, they will be directed to a page that indicates whether or not the voter is registered to vote at that polling location.
+If the voter is eligible to vote, a QR code will be displayed on the screen.
+The poll worker should use ctrl + p to print the QR code to a thermal receipt printer.
+After printing, the poll worker can refresh the page to return to the registration check page.
+If the voter is ineligible to vote, an error message will be displayed.

 ### Voter logs in and votes

 Voter login page can be accessed at /voter_login.
 Once directed to this page, the voter scans in their QR code which will input in their code number in the corersponding field.
-They must also input in their first name, last name, and street address.
+They must also input in their first name, last name, and street address exactly as it appears on their identification card (or in this case, exactly as it appears in the API).

 After logging in, the voter will be directed to the instruction pages, at /instructions1 and /instructions2.
 These pages describe to the voter how to navigate the system and vote.
 You can only access these pages after logging in as a voter.

+If the election is a primary election, the voter will be prompted to select the type of ballot they want: "Republican" or "Democrat".

 The user will then be directed to the /vote/# pages.
 There is a separate vote page for each position or referendum that the voter can vote on.
 You can only access these pages after logging in as a voter.
 Here, on each page, the voter can select a candidate they want to vote for, or choose to abstain from voting.
 If voting on a referendum, they can choose to be 'In favor' or 'Not in favor' of the referendum, or to abstain from voting.